mike-ward/mike-ward.github.io/_posts/2014-10-05-seeing-red-in-git.md

 I have a hard time seeing the color red in the Windows command prompt.
 This is particularly bothersome when I'm using [Git](http://git-scm.com/).
-I've tried changing the background but there are some utilities (I'm looking at you [Chocolatey](http://chocolatey.org/)) that change the background to back to black.
+I've tried changing the background but there are some utilities (I'm looking at you [Chocolatey](http://chocolatey.org/)) that change the background back to black.

 I've altered my `.gitconfig` file as follows: